zeabur/service-icons/README.md

 - Fork this repo;
 - Add new svg icon or edit current icon in your repo;
-- Send a pull request into main, and you should show how the new/edited icon looks like in the commit/pr details.
+- Send a pull request into branch **dev**, and you should show what the new/edited icon looks like in the commit/pr details.